 But according to Drugbank, allantoin is commonly found in moisturizing creams & lotions, dental products (i.e. toothpastes and mouthwashes), shaving creams, sun care products, lipsticks, aerosols (i.e. hairsprays), and anti-acne products (source).

 Fun fact: According to the FDA, allantoin is used in a whopping 1,376 cosmetic products (source).

-Allantoin is an age-old ingredient with some promising properties.
-Despite the lack of research around it, it’s been shown to be both skin healing and skin soothing.
-But because its effects are mild when compared to some other ingredients, it might not be the end-all-be-all of skincare.
+Allantoin is an age-old ingredient with skin healing and skin soothing.
+But because its effects are mild in comparison to other ingredients, it might not be the end-all-be-all of skincare.
 Nevertheless, it’s extremely well-tolerated (even by sensitive skin types) and easy to add to various skincare formulations.